sarahciston/codingcare/posts/guide.md

 <div class="box play-along" markdown="1">

-## PLAY ALONG: Dreaming wild tangents
+## :unicorn: PLAY ALONG: Dreaming wild tangents

 1. What would you make if you could make anything?
 Write down your last two or three wild ideas.
 Next to them, write quickly and briefly *why* they interest you.
 2. What's a random coding-related tangent you've gone on lately?
 Check your browser history if you can't remember.
 Write down your last two or three rabbit holes that were programming skill related.
 Write down why they interest you.
 What drew you to them?
 What problem were you trying to solve?
 Did anything unrelated to that initial problem catch your eye along the way?